-- Level and scope of information in report depends for whom the report is intended, e.g., funders, board, staff, clients, etc.
+- The level and scope of information in a report depends on whom the report is intended, e.g., funders, board, staff, clients, etc.

-- Be sure employees have a chance to carefully review and discuss the report before sent out
+- Be sure employees have a chance to carefully review and discuss the report before sending out

 Example of Evaluation Report Contents

 - Title Page (name of the organization that is being, or has a product/service/program that is being, evaluated; date)

 - Executive Summary (one-page, concise overview of findings and recommendations)

 - Purpose of the Report (what type of evaluation(s) was conducted, what decisions are being aided by the findings of the evaluation, who is making the decision, etc.)

 - Background About Organization and Product/Service/Program that is being evaluated

 — a) Organization Description/History